kkkokili/web-projects/frontend/react/frontend-react-gallery-app/README.md

 ```
  REACT_APP_API_KEY = ''
 ```
-- Check out my article on creating and using a working `.env` in react [here](https://moxiedev.hashnode.dev/a-checklist-to-a-working-env-in-react)
-- Now you should be able to run the project.
 - To start the project `npm start`
 - To build for production `npm run build`.
 - Consequently, you can access these actions of starting and building the project in the `package.json`.